 Posted on November 25, 2014 in Personal Injury

-For more information on bus safety and car accidents in general, contact Philadelphia personal injury lawyers at the Law Offices of Jay L. Edelstein.
-To speak to one of our experienced attorneys, call 215-893-9311 or 856-809-3150 in New Jersey.
+Whether there are punitive damages or not, if you are injured in an accident, you should seek legal representation with the Philadelphia personal injury lawyers at the Law Offices of Jay L. Edelstein.
+Call us at 215-893-9311 or 856-809-3150 in New Jersey.
 You may also contact us online to schedule a free consultation.

 Punitive damages are meant to punish a party for acts which far exceed negligence.
 Punitive damages are intended to reform or deter the defendant and others from engaging in conduct similar to that which formed the basis of the lawsuit.